bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 {{ toc }}

-## Upgrading to Bridgetown 2.0 (Beta)
+## Upgrading to Bridgetown 2.0

 The first thing to know is that there are new minimum versions of both Ruby and Node.js for the v2 release cycle.
-In general, we try to support the previous two significant releases of these runtimes in addition to the current ones (aka Ruby 3.3 and Node 23) with each major version increase.
+In general, we try to support the previous two significant releases of these runtimes in addition to the current ones with each major version increase.
 So you will need to use a minimum of:

 * Ruby 3.1.4 (⚠️ there's a bug in earlier versions of Ruby 3.1 which will prevent Bridgetown to run)
 * Node 20.6 (⚠️ earlier versions of Node aren't compatible with esbuild's ESM-based config)

 If you use versioning dotfiles (for example `.ruby-version` and `.nvmrc`), you'll want to update those in your projects.
-We do recommend switching to the latest versions (Ruby 3.3 and Node 22 LTS or 23 as of the time of this writing) if possible.
+We do recommend switching to the latest versions (Ruby 3.4 and at least Node 22 LTS as of the time of this writing) if possible.

-To upgrade to Bridgetown 2.0, edit your `Gemfile` to update the version numbers in the argument for the `bridgetown` and `bridgetown-routes` (if applicable) gem to `2.0.0.beta3` and then run `bundle update bridgetown`.
+To upgrade to Bridgetown 2.0, edit your `Gemfile` to update the version numbers in the argument for the `bridgetown` and `bridgetown-routes` (if applicable) gem to `2.0.0` and then run `bundle update bridgetown`.

 We also recommend you run `bin/bridgetown esbuild update` so you get the latest default esbuild configuration Bridgetown provides, and you may need to update your `esbuild` version in `package.json` as well.